 Sea glasses fascinate me.
-They call it reverse gem because it is from man-made trash but are crafted by the ocean waves.
+It is called a reverse gem because it is from man-made trash but are crafted by the ocean waves.
 While diamonds and gold are from nature but are designed and polished by humans.

 It was disappointing and I could only hope that more people learn how to throw their trash properly.
 It’s simple.

 But I believe spreading awareness will reduce it significantly over time.
-So here I am writing, asking fellow humans to take a moment to pay attention and listen to the universe telling us “not get too drunk” so we don’t become unaware with leaving nature with too much work.
+So here I am writing, asking fellow humans to take a moment to listen to the universe telling us “don’t get too drunk”.
+Pay attention.
+Never let yourself become completely unaware in leaving nature with too much work.

 Look how the ocean waves transformed glass bottles into such beautiful beach gems.
 The ocean is doing a great job in recycling trash.
 Kudos!